Royal Merioneth Rifles: Cardwell Reforms

 Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, the militia were brigaded with their local Regular and Volunteer battalions on 1 April 1873.
 For the Royal Merioneth Rifles this was in No 23 Brigade Sub-District covering the militia of the five northern counties of Wales (Anglesey, Carnarvon, Denbigh, Flint and Merioneth), grouped with the 23rd Foot (the Royal Welch Fusiliers) and the Denbigh and Flint rifle volunteers.

-The militia now came under the War Office rather than their county lords lieutenant and battalions had a large cadre of permanent staff (about 30).
+The militia now came under the War Office rather than their county lord lieutenants and battalions had a large cadre of permanent staff (about 30).
 Around a third of the recruits and many young officers went on to join the Regular Army.
 Lieutenant-Col Tottenham remained in command of the Royal Merioneth until 1874.
 His son, Charles Robert Worsley Tottenham, who was serving as a captain in the regiment, was promoted to Maj-Cmdt of the Royal Merioneth Rifles on 4 May 1875.

 Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned places in an order of battle to Militia units serving Regular units in an 'Active Army' and a 'Garrison Army'.
 The Royal Merioneth Militia's assigned war station was with the Garrison Army in the Pembroke defences.

 Once again the small size of the Welsh regiments led to mergers.
 In 1876 the Royal Merioneth Rifles were amalgamated with the Royal Denbigh Rifles at Wrexham to form the Royal Denbigh & Merioneth Rifles, 800 strong.
 Major Tottenham continued as an officer in the Royal Denbigh & Merioneth after merger.

 In 1877 the Royal Denbighshire & Merioneth Rifles moved out of their barracks on Regent Street, Wrexham, and moved into the Royal Welch Fusiliers' new depot at Hightown Barracks outside the town.

 On 19 April 1878 the militia reserve was called out during the period of international tension over the Russo-Turkish War.
 The contingent from the Royal Denbigh & Merioneth Rifles was sent to Enniskillen in Ireland to train with 1st Battalion, Royal Welch Fusiliers.